SAP/neonbee/README.md

 ## Getting Started

+NeonBee itself doesn't provide any examples yet, but some examples can be found in this [repository](https://github.com/gedack/neonbee-examples).

 The NeonBee data processing framework can be started like any other ordinary application server by using the start-up scripts provided in the root folder of NeonBee.
 By default, the boot sequence will check for verticles in the `/verticles` directory as well as from any remote source configured and deploy all these verticles automatically.
 This can be customized via command line and via a central configuration file in the `/config` directory.
 Also, the data model definition can be updated / loaded during runtime.
 To do so, valid CDS files must be put into the `/models` directory.

 ### Writing Your First Data Verticles